-(iii) Negative PCR test required
+(iii) Negative Molecular COVID-19 test required

-Three test procedure options are available:
+Two possible test procedure options are available:

-Option 2: Only take a PCR test upon arrival in Aruba (no other test results uploaded prior to travel)
+Option 2: Only take a test upon arrival in Aruba (no other test results uploaded prior to travel)

 Tests must be taken at 72 hours prior to departure (or closer to departure) and the results need to be uploaded no later than 12 hours prior to departure to Aruba.
 Any tests and results executed before 72 hours prior to departure to Aruba will not be valid.